paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Backed Candidate Collection

-Selects all referenced candidates the correspond to the correct relay chain parent block.
+Selects all referenced candidates the correspond to the correct relay chain parent block and assures only one candidate per block is submitted.

 The full backed candidate are obtained by issuing a `CandidateBackingMessage::GetBackedCandidates` which yields a `Vec<BackedCandidate>` in response.